Bioremediation: Limitations of bioremediation

-Bioremediation can be used to completely mineralize organic pollutants, to partially transform the pollutants, or alter their mobility.
-Heavy metals and radionuclides are elements that cannot be biodegraded, but can be bio-transformed to less mobile forms.
+Bioremediation is rarely employed to remediate pollutants.
+Heavy metals and radionuclides generally cannot be biodegraded.
+In some cases, these metals can be bio-transformed to less mobile forms.
 In some cases, microbes do not fully mineralize the pollutant, potentially producing a more toxic compound.
 For example, under anaerobic conditions, the reductive dehalogenation of TCE may produce dichloroethylene (DCE) and vinyl chloride (VC), which are suspected or known carcinogens.
 However, the microorganism Dehalococcoides can further reduce DCE and VC to the non-toxic product ethene.
 The molecular pathways for bioremediation are of considerable interest.
 In addition, knowing these pathways will help develop new technologies that can deal with sites that have uneven distributions of a mixture of contaminants.